primait/csv_schema/README.md

 3   | Chloe      | Freemantle | cfreemantle2@parallels.com    | Female | 133.133.113.255 | 08/13/2018
 ... | ...        | ...        | ...                           | ...    | ...             | ...

-Is possible to create an Ecto.Schema-like repository using `Csv.Schema` macro
+Is possible to create an Ecto.Schema-like repository using `Csv.Schema` macro:

 ```elixir
 defmodule Person do